 All Police should have written a book, it would be stranger than fiction, more passionate than a love story, funnier than the best comedy act, a real tear jerker novel, the stories and the lies that were told, and yes the GOOD times we had as cops.

-We are just a bunch of old police sitting around with a couple of “CHILLIES” (cold beer) talking trash, war stories, Police stories and some true confessions.
+We are just a bunch of old police sitting around with a couple of “CHILLIES” (cold beer) talking trash, war stories, Police stories, and some true confessions.
 Tell it all…..Brother.......
 Get it off your chest, we are all waiting...
-The aforewritten was written by Bill Hackley and edited by me, I removed the wod COP and replaced it with POLICE
+The afore written was written by Bill Hackley and edited by me, I removed the word COP and replaced it with POLICE

 From Robert Yamin